-Phishing emails are used with a purpose to trick recipients into clicking on a website link or attachment that either install malware on the operating system or opens a page that cybercriminals use to steal sensitive, private information (e.g., login credentials, credit card details, telephone numbers, names, surnames, and so on).
-This email is used to trick recipients into providing email account credentials.
+Phishing emails are used to trick recipients into clicking a website link or opening an attachment, which then installs malware onto the operating system or opens a web page that cyber criminals use to steal sensitive, private information (e.g., login credentials, credit card details, telephone numbers, names, surnames, and so on).
+This particular email is used to trick recipients into providing email account credentials.

 |Name||New Sign-In On Email Scam|

 |Fake Claim||Email account was used to sign into MailApp|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|